Stability of Coassociative Conical Singularities: Examples of coassociative 4-folds with conical singularities

-Our aim now is to show that the singular coassociative 4-folds in $\Gamma_T$ are `stable' under the deformation from the closed $\GG_2$ structure given by $\varphi_T$ to the torsion-free $\GG_2$ structure $\varphi_T +\d\eta_T$ given in Theorem \ref{G2thm}(b).
-The rest of the article is dedicated to this venture.
+Our aim now is to show that some of the singular coassociative 4-folds in $\Gamma_T$ are `stable' under the deformation from the closed $\GG_2$ structure $\varphi_T$ to the torsion-free $\GG_2$ structure $\varphi_T +\d\eta_T$ given in Theorem \ref{G2thm}(b).